, ,

 Dosage recommendations

-To ensure proper dosing, bodyweight should be determined as accurately as possible to avoid underdosing.
-The recommended dosage for this product is 3.6 milligrams per pound and a single injection can provide up to 14 days of relief, according to the drug label on it.
+To ensure proper dosing, body weight should be determined as accurately as possible to avoid underdosing.
+The recommended dosage for this product is a single subcutaneous injection of 3.6 milligrams /kg (1.6 mg/lb) of body weight, according to the drug label.
 Just like humans, some pets may need a repeat dosage for the medication to be effective.
 According to a U.S. efficacy study, only 14% of dogs with skin infections required another injection after their initial treatment.

 Important things to consider